 Clean Energy® is a company with a very clear mission.
 That mission is quite simply to change the way the world fuels its vehicles.
-Reducing pollution from the transportation industry is an important goal for our the US nation, and at Clean Energy they know just how realistic and attainable that goal is with natural gas fuel.
+Reducing pollution from the transportation industry is an important goal for our the US nation, and at Clean Energy, they know just how realistic and attainable that goal is with natural gas fuel.

 Quoting from their website:

 “Moving forward in our thinking as well as in our vehicles means a safer, healthier planet for all of us.
 This change is happening.
-Natural gas is abundant and economically viable and is increasingly being adopted as transportation fuel by countries around the world.”
+Natural gas is abundant and economically viable and is increasingly being adopted as a transportation fuel by countries around the world.”

 Clean Energy® Natural Gas is available at all Clean Energy public and private fueling stations throughout North America.
 Natural gas is naturally abundant across North America and is a cleaner, less expensive alternative to gasoline and diesel.
 Clean Energy Natural Gas is available in:

 - LNG (Liquified Natural Gas) and

 Clean Energy is currently selling Redeem at stations for the same price as conventional natural gas.

 Redeem® is described as the world’s first renewable fuel made entirely from organic waste for use in commercial vehicles.
 Redeem® is a biomethane fuel which is cost-efficient, available in North America and up to 70% cleaner than gasoline and diesel, making it a smart choice for natural gas vehicle fleets including heavy-duty trucks.